arashikou/tree-style-tabs-headings/README.md

-# tree-style-tabs-headings
+# Tree-Style Tabs Header

-SPA to spit out titles and favicons to make headings for Firefox Tree-Style Tabs
+This single-page webapp just sets the title and favicon to the values specified in the URL.
+This allows for the quick generation of headings for users of Tree-Style Tabs on Firefox.